-- Do we agree with the general direction presented in this paper? - Are we interested in redefining contract_violation::contract_semantic as a set of power-of-2 boolean combinations? - Which underlying type would we like to choose, and how do we divide it between standard and vendor-specific properties?
+Do we agree with the general direction presented in this paper?

+- Are we interested in redefining evaluation semantic in terms of a bitmask? - Are we interested in expressing contract semantics in code in terms of semantic aliases? - Which underlying type would we like to choose, and how do we divide it between standard and vendor-specific properties?
 Do the latter need to be universally unique?